Cyriled1014/Ames_Housing_Model/README.md

 # Title: Ames Housing Prediction Streamlit App

 ## Project Description:
 This project involves creating a Streamlit app for predicting Ames housing prices.
 The dataset contains relevant information on residential properties sold in Ames, Iowa, between 2006 and 2010.
-It was extracted from the Ames Assessor’s Office and compiled by De Cock (1).
+It was extracted from the Ames Assessor’s Office and compiled by De Cock, D (1).

 ## Objectives:
 * To conduct an exploratory data analysis on the dataset.